 The COVID-19 pandemic is far more than a health crisis: it affected societies and economies at their core.
 It increased poverty and inequalities at a global scale, making achievement of SDGs even more urgent.
 The pandemic put a strain on the district economy, including small business owners and ordinary citizens.
-The economy was hit hard and people lost their jobs, businesses and their livelihoods.
+The economy was hit hard, and people lost their jobs, businesses, and their livelihoods.
+The study suggests that even now in 2024, the communities are trying to recover after the Covid-19.